Albertacce: Pietra (A Petra) and Zitamboli (Zitàmbuli)

 Pietra and Zitamboli are two neighbouring hamlets northwest of the village of Albertacce, Zitamboli being located below Pietra.
 Between the two, a church was built.
 Its bell tower is similar to that of the parish church of the village and those of neighbouring towns.
 Access is difficult - both villages are served by the small road D318 that leads to Calasima.

 Calasima (Calasima)

 Built at 1100 m altitude, Calasima is the highest village in Corsica.
 Today a hamlet of Albertacce, this village has houses clustered around its church, war memorial and cemetery.
 Calasima is equipped with a water tank and a sewage treatment plant.

 The hamlet is a rare example of a cold-summer mediterranean climate.

 Valdu Niellu

 The vast forest Valdu Niellu has some residents.
-Some people stay at Castellu di Vergio which has a hotel near the snow stadium.
-In addition, the 2nd Foreign Parachute Regiment of the Foreign Legion has a chalet at Vergio for their training in the mountains.
-At Poppaghja is the forester's house belonging to the ONF.
+The 2nd Foreign Parachute Regiment of the Foreign Legion has a chalet at Vergio for their training in the mountains.
+At Poppaghja there is a forester's house belonging to the ONF.